YehyaMn/API-Google-Cloud-BKUP/README.md

 2-Enable Google Drive API:
 Go to the APIs & Services > Library section.
-Search for "Google Drive API" and click Enable.
+Search for "Google Drive API" and click Enable for all relevent APIs.

 3-Create Credentials:
 Go to APIs & Services > Credentials.